MetanoKid/coding-scars/_drafts/log-window-3.md

 </Window>
 {% endhighlight %}

-As you can see, we've wrapped everything into a `DockPanel` which allows us to resize the window and keep every control stretched as we want.
+As you can see, we've wrapped everything into a `DockPanel` which allows us to resize the window and keep every control stretched as we want while keeping some parts fixed.
 This is how it looks:

 ![New layout with auto-scroll]({{ '/' | absolute_url }}/assets/images/per-post/log-window-3/layout-with-auto-scroll.png){: .align-center}